OpenMOOC/documentation/IdP_guide.rst

 This module is required in order import and keep update the metadata of the SPs connected to this IdP.
 Lets add the metadata of 2 componets (Askbot and MoocNG), each dynamic metadata will be stored in differents folders.
-Edit `/var/www/idp/simplesamlphp/config/config-metarefresh.php`
+Create `/var/www/idp/simplesamlphp/config/config-metarefresh.php`

 .. code-block:: php